-Julie studied Cognitive Neuroscience at the Aix-Marseille Provence University, I obtained an MS in Neuroscience (2001) and a PhD in Developmental Neurobiology in 2005 from the University Claude Bernard in Lyon.
+After graduating in Cognitive Neuroscience from Aix-Marseille Provence University, I obtained an MS in Neuroscience (2001) and a PhD in Developmental Neurobiology in 2005 from the University Claude Bernard in Lyon.
 For my postdoctoral work, I turned to my long-term passion which is to understand how sleep helps brain functions.
-In 2006, I took a post-doctoral position in the laboratory of Marcos Frank at the University of Pennsylvania where she started to explore the link between sleep and synaptic plasticity mechanisms.
-Her research focused on the role of protein synthesis during sleep for brain plasticity consolidation.
-In 2010, she joined the group of Matthew Larkum at the Charité-Universtätsmedizin Berlin where I developed an in vivo calcium imaging technique to investigate the influence of sleep oscillations on activity in neuronal dendrites during natural sleep in rodents.
+In 2006, I took a post-doctoral position in the laboratory of Marcos Frank at the University of Pennsylvania (USA) where I started to explore the link between sleep and brain plasticity during development.
+My research there focused on the role of mRNA translation as mechanism for brain plasticity consolidation during sleep.
+In 2010, I joined the group of Matthew Larkum at the Charité-Universtätsmedizin Berlin where I developed an in vivo calcium imaging technique to investigate the influence of sleep and sleep oscillations on activity in neuronal dendrites during natural sleep in rodents.
 This led to the discovery that calcium activity in cortical dendrites is linked to spindles, a sleep oscillation important for cognitive function in humans and animals.
-I joined the University of Surrey in 2016 and since 2021, I am a Senior Lecturer in Sleep & Plasticity at the Surrey Sleep Research Centre (SSRC), Faculty of Health and Medical Sciences, University of Surrey, UK.
+I joined the University of Surrey in 2016 and since 2021, I am a Senior Lecturer in Sleep & Plasticity at the Surrey Sleep Research Centre (SSRC), Faculty of Health and Medical Sciences.

 Areas of specialism

-Every day our brain disconnects from the environment during sleep and interfering with this process has considerable detrimental effects on the development and maintenance of our cognitive functions.
+Every day our brain disconnects from the environment during sleep and interfering with this process has detrimental effects on the development and maintenance of our cognitive functions.
 What is so special about the sleeping brain that helps our brain to grow and learn?

 My main research interest is to understand the link between sleep stages and synaptic plasticity - the fundamental mechanism that allows us to adapt and change communication between neurons in response to experience.
 We take a multidisciplinary experimental approach, including electrophysiology, molecular, in vivo optical imaging methods and behavioural manipulations in the rodent model.